 - 1. This information can be sourced from the recycling infrastructure maps available from the Illinois Environmental Protection Agency.

 - 2. Existing Landfills utilized by county

-- Location and expected life a.
+- a.
+Location and expected life

-- Plans for expansion, if any b.
+- b.
+Plans for expansion, if any

 - 3. Summary of other facilities utilized by county

-- MRFs a.
+- a.
+MRFs

-- Transfer Stations b.
+- b.
+Transfer Stations

-- C&D facilities c.
+- c.
+C&D facilities

-- Household Hazardous Waste collection facilities d.
+- d.
+Household Hazardous Waste collection facilities

-- Composting facilities e.
+- e.
+Composting facilities

-- Recycling Drop-Off facilities f.
+- f.
+Recycling Drop-Off facilities

-- Scrap Metal facilities g.
+- g.
+Scrap Metal facilities